 Yes!
 You can make a hydrosol with dried herbs or fresh herbs.
 You can even combine herbs and flowers for a unique blend.

 A good rule of thumb is to double the amount needed to make a hydrosol when using dried herbs.
 For example, use 3 cups of fresh herbs or 6 cups of dried herbs to make a hydrosol.

-If gardening is just not on your horizon, you can buy organic dried herbs and flowers to make hydrosols too.
-Find a huge list available in our natural skincare supply index has a full list of herbals for hydrosols.)
+If gardening is just not on your horizon, you can buy organic dried herbs and flowers to make hydrosols, too.
+Find a short list of the best herbs below!
+(My natural skincare supply index has a full list of herbals for hydrosols.)

 What herbs are best for making hydrosols?

 As I mentioned earlier, hydrosols can be made with any plant.
-But, it’s best to select plants for their therapeutic purposes, aroma, skin care benefits, or cleaning use.
-Here’s a good list of some of the herbs I enjoy making hydrosols with.
+But, it’s best to select plants for their therapeutic purposes, aroma, skincare benefits, or cleaning use.
+Here’s a list of the best herbs I’ve used to make hydrosols at home.